aws-samples/amazon-kinesis-data-analytics-examples/ScheduledScaling/README.md

 # Sample: Scheduled Scaling of KDA app w/ Amazon EventBridge and AWS Lambda

+> #### ⚠️This repository is obsolete.
+Please refer to the new [Amazon Managed Service for Apache Flink examples repo](https://github.com/aws-samples/amazon-managed-service-for-apache-flink-examples).

 IMPORTANT: <strong>We strongly recommend that you disable autoscaling within your Kinesis Data Analytics application if using the approach described here.</strong>

 This sample illustrates how to scale your KDA Flink application on a schedule using Amazon EventBridge and AWS Lambda.
 Here's the high level approach: